 Instructions

-- Preheat oven to 325 degrees and line a baking sheet with parchment paper.
+- Preheat oven to 325 degrees Fahrenheit and line a baking sheet with parchment paper (cashews will stick to an unlined baking sheet).
 Set aside.

 - In a bowl, combine honey, salt, and cayenne pepper.
 Add toasted sesame seeds and cashews, stirring until evenly coated.

 - Pour coated cashews onto lined baking sheet and spread into a single layer.
-Bake for 15 minutes, Stirring halfway through.
+Bake for about 15-18 minutes, Stirring once halfway through.

-- Remove from oven and allow to cool on baking sheet.
+- Remove from oven and allow to cool on baking sheet before removing.
+Cashews will be sticky before cooling.
 Store in a sealed container at room temperature.

 Notes